-- The Reserve Entrance Fee per person once off (subject to change without prior notice), which we collect from you on behalf of North West Parks and Tourism Board.
+- The Reserve Entrance Fee, currently R180.00 per person once off, which we collect from you on behalf of North West Parks and Tourism Board.

 - Alcoholic and Soft Drinks.
-As regards drinks, we sell a reasonable selection of beers, wines, spirits, fizzy drinks and mineral water.
+(We sell a reasonable selection of beers, wines, spirits, soft drinks and mineral water.)

 - Staff gratuities.

 (These rates are based on a minimum 2 night stay.

 For a 1 night booking over a weekend, ie a Friday or a Saturday night,